RFID document search system

 Inquiry

 The RFID system for locating and quickly searching for documents is dedicated to companies and institutions that store a large amount of documentation.
 An RFID label with an encoded signature number is applied to each document or folder that goes to the archive.
 The system that manages documents allows you to print new RFID labels with a number on the RFID printer at any time.
 Locating documents in the archive is done using handheld RFID terminals.
-After entering the file number into the RFID terminal, the racks in a given room are scanned.
+After entering the signature number into the RFID terminal, the racks in a given room are scanned.
 With the use of radio waves, the reader locates the searched document with an RFID label in the space between the shelves with an accuracy of several centimeters and signals its presence.

 Data security in accordance with Directive (EU) 2022/2555 on measures for a high common level of cybersecurity across the Union (NIS2 Directive).